Split Payments for Swiss marketplaces: How automatic payment splitting works

 6. Accounting and reconciliation

-• Is it clearly defined who is the Merchant of Record – the platform, the merchant or the PSP?
+• Is it clearly defined who is the Merchant of Record – the platform, the merchant, or the PSP?

 • Are the payout cycles for merchants defined (frequency, minimum payout, currency)?

-• Is the KYC onboarding of the merchants covered by the PSP so that you do not have to act as a financial intermediary yourself?
+• Is the KYC onboarding of merchants covered by the PSP so that you do not have to act as a financial intermediary yourself?

-8. Split Payments with Payrexx for Swiss marketplaces
+8. Split payments with Payrexx for Swiss marketplaces

-Payrexx offers an integrated marketplace payment solution that covers Split Payments, automatic KYC onboarding for merchants and payouts to sub-merchants from a single source.
-The platform supports TWINT, PostFinance, credit cards, QR invoices and other Swiss payment methods.
-Through the Payrexx Platform API, marketplace operators can configure split rules, commissions and payout cycles individually – without having to hold customer funds themselves or apply for their own authorisation.
-As a regulated Swiss PSP, Payrexx takes over the compliance obligations, so that SMEs can focus on building their marketplace.
+Through the Payrexx Platform API, marketplace operators can individually configure split rules, commissions and payout cycles – without having to hold customer funds themselves or apply for their own licence.
+As a regulated Swiss PSP, Payrexx takes care of compliance obligations, leaving SMEs free to focus on building their marketplace.

 Table of Contents